-Mr. Lam Wing Tai, aged 56, was appointed as the company secretary on 24 January 2019.
-He was the company secretary of Worldgate Global Logistics Limited, a company listed on GEM of the Stock Exchange (stock code: 8292), during March 2016 to 21 May 2019 and has been the company secretary of Linocraft Holdings Limited, a company listed on GEM of the Stock Exchange (Stock code: 8383), since April 2017 and RaffAello-Astrum Financial Holdings Limited, a company listed on GEM of the Stock Exchange (Stock code: 8383), since April 2017 and RaffAello-Astrum Financial Holdings Limited, a company listed on GEM of the Stock Exchange (Stock code: 8333), since December 2021.
-From 1992 to 2016, he worked in various firms in different industries as accountant, financial controller, director and company secretary and carried on his own business ventures and investments between 2001 and 2011.
+Mr. Lam Wing Tai, aged 57, was appointed as the company secretary on 24 January 2019.
+He has been the company secretary of Linocraft Holdings Limited, a company listed on GEM of the Stock Exchange (Stock code: 8383), since April 2017 and Astrum Financial Holdings Limited (formerly known as RaffAello-Astrum Financial Holdings Limited), a company listed on GEM of the Stock Exchange (Stock code: 8333), since December 2021.
+From 1992 to 2019, he worked in various firms in different industries as accountant, financial controller, director and company secretary and carried on his own business ventures and investments between 2001 and 2011.